COLORADO FISHING LICENSE & PERMITS

 Resident Colorado Fishing License Cost

-Residents of Colorado who have lived in the state for at least 6 months, documented by a valid Colorado driver’s license or other verifiable ID, pay per the following fee structure:
+Residents of Colorado who have lived in the state for at least 6 months, documented by a valid Colorado driver’s license or other verifiable ID.

 There are some exceptions for resident licenses: